Skip to main content

 • Inappropriate use of cameras, imaging, and digital devices including use of such devices in restrooms, or other areas where privacy is expected by participants

 Participants in violation of any of the above rules and regulations will be verbally warned and given a first offense.
 If a second violation is observed, the program staff will contact the parent or guardian of the participant.
-If a third violation is observed, the student will be withdrawn from the program and the parent/guardian will be contacted to pick up the child immediately.
-No refunds will be given for students released from the program due to conduct violations.
+If a third violation is observed, the camper will be withdrawn from the program and the parent/guardian will be contacted to pick up the child immediately.
+No refunds will be given for campers released from the program due to conduct violations.

 Enrollment